jedi-academy/learn-4711/data/syllabus.md

 related quiz/questionnaire, and two hours collaborating on their assignment(s).

 Weekly readings will be assigned, starting with the second week, following a "flipped" learning model.
-Students are to read these lessons and answer a survey/quiz/questionnaire, by the evening before that week's "lecture".
+The readings are in place of a textbook.
-The "lecture" will address unclear topics, per the students' responses, and discuss industry issues relevant to that week's topics.
+Students are to encouraged to read these lessons ahead of time, and have the opportunity to complete a weekly survey by the evening before that week's lecture.
+Survey responses are used to tailor the lecture to address unclear topics.

-Some labs are individual, while others will use pair programming.
+Most labs will use pair programming, though some will be individual.
 Most of these labs will have starter projects, on github.
-The usual submission, if needed, will be a readme file in a D2L dropbox, containing a link to the students' git repository they used to complete the work.
+The usual submission, if needed, will be a readme file in a D2L dropbox, containing a link to the students' github repository they used to complete the work.
-Lab grading will be by rubric, and the two members of a pair do not have to receive the same grade.
-Lab work is meant to be completed during the lab period, with time available to apply the lab's outomes to the students' assignments.
+Lab grading will be by rubric, and the two members of a pair do not have to r eceive the same grade.
+Lab work is meant to be completed during the lab period, with time available to apply the lab's outcomes to the students' assignments.

 Assignments will be completed in student-selected project teams of 3-5 members.
 The same team will be used for all assignments.
 If a student does not have a team,